kindanoob/perlin-noise/README.md

 1) Go to the directory containing the CMakeLists.txt file.
 2) Run `cmake -S . -B build`.
 This will create a `build` directory and put CMake files there.
 3) Go to the `build` directory.
-4) Build the project (e.g. for Unix makefiles it is achieved by running "make" command in the terminal).
+4) Build the project (e.g. for Unix makefiles it is achieved by running `make` command in the terminal).
-5) Launch the executable file "perlin_noise".
+5) Launch the executable file `perlin_noise`.

 Implementation of perlin noise in C++ using SFML.
 Algorithm can be tuned to produce variations of perlin noise (like wood texture and others).